A Leader in Campus Sustainability

 - Educate the campus and the broader community

-Tree Campus USA is an annual certification.
+The Office of Sustainability now works on UConn's annual Bee Campus USA re-certification.
 UConn has a variety of bee friendly aspects to its campus, including a low-toxic Integrated Pest Management Plan and pollinator-friendly plants.
 The UConnPIRG Save The Bees campaign was a vital driver of UConn originally applying for this certification.

 Tree Campus USA